 Revolut’s mobile application has an average rating of 4.6 out of 5 based on the reviews in Play Market and App Store.
 The app has over 10 million downloads and is ranked 106 in App Store’s “Finance” section.

-You may also be interested in the article on how to build your own payment system.
+You may also be interested in the article on how to build your own payment gateway.

 freeME: a solution to revolutionize pensions